sufiyanyusuf/foresthunt-app/README.md

+Foresthunt was intended to be a crowdsourced price sharing platform, to build a community where everyone can save on shopping.
-A simple app built in 2-3 weeks to share deals on shopping prices.
+A simple, realtime app was built in 2-3 weeks.

 Built using:
- - Hasura
+ - Hasura + GraphQL
- - Docker
  - Postgres
  - React (CRA)